-- The development rate for 16-17 years olds from 1 October 2011 is £3.68 per hour – this did not increase in October 2012, but will increase to £3.72 on 1st October 2013).
+- The development rate for 16-17 years olds from 1 October 2013 is £3.72 per hour.
 There are differences in the school leaving age in Scotland (to England and Wales) and this affects when the NMW should be received – see our article here for more details.

-- Apprentices under 19, or aged 19 or over but in their first 12 months of apprenticeship must be paid a minimum of £2.65 per hour from 1st October 2012 (rising to £2.68 on 1st October 2013).
+- Apprentices under 19, or aged 19 or over but in their first 12 months of apprenticeship must be paid a minimum of £2.68 per hour from 1st October 2013.
 See our Guide to Apprenticeships here.
 Apprentices aged 19 or over who have spent a year int heir apprenticeship must be paid at least the NMW rate applicable to their age.

 From 1st October 2013, the National Minimum Wage will also cover Agricultural Workers for the first time – before their pay was covered by the Agricultural Wages Board.
 Agricultural Workers have slightly different rights to other workers, and more details are here.

 In June 2008 the English High Court ruled that tips/gratuities/service charges (not paid through the employer’s payroll) cannot count towards the minimum wage and this will become law on 1st October 2009.
 To see a list of those excluded from the Minimum Wage click here – http://www.direct.gov.uk/en/Employment/Employees/TheNationalMinimumWage/DG_175114

 The National Minimum wage must be paid for all the time when you are:

 - at work when required to be working (even if work is not possible because for example, machinery breaks down, materals have not arrived, work is not available)

 - when you are on standby or on call time at or near your place of work